 Although a lesser known symptom of the menopause, dental problems are actually fairly common.

-Fluctuating and depleting levels of estrogen can cause a number of gum and dental problems including: gingivitis, gum line recession, bleeding, burning tongue, dry mouth, and weakening teeth.
+Fluctuating and depleting levels of oestrogen can cause a number of gum and dental problems including: gingivitis, gum line recession, bleeding, burning tongue, dry mouth, and weakening teeth.
 The changes in your hormone levels can also make your taste buds less sensitive to sucrose which can make you crave sweet foods.

 My Top Tips